The Pope

 The first of the apostles

-Peter's place appears throughout the Gospel.
+Peter’s place appears throughout the Gospel.
 The lists of the apostles always name him first.
 “These are the names of the twelve apostles: first, Simon, called Peter.”
-Matthew 10:2 He speaks in the name of the others, he is the first to confess Christ, the first to enter the empty tomb, the first to proclaim the Gospel on the morning of Pentecost.
+Matthew 10:2 When the Lord questions the Twelve, it is Peter who answers for all; he is the first to enter the empty tomb, the first to proclaim the Gospel on the morning of Pentecost.
 This constant precedence manifests the charge the Lord entrusted to him.

 The Rock and the rock

-One single stone founds the Church in the last resort: Christ.
-“No one can lay another foundation than the one already laid, Jesus Christ.”
+The sole foundation of the Church is Christ.
+“For no one can lay any foundation other than the one already laid: Jesus Christ.”
 1 Corinthians 3:11 Peter holds his role from this unique foundation: he is the visible rock by which Christ, the invisible Rock, maintains his Church in time.
 In giving Simon his own name of Rock, the Lord makes him participate in what he himself is, remaining the one source from which Peter receives everything.

 A charge that remains